 Taking this alpaca love to the next level, I planned trip to Peru for February to see llamas and alpacas in the wild.
 Alas, I had to unexpectedly cancel the trip when it came time to get on the plane, due to delirious fever that would not have matched well with 11,000-foot altitude of Cuzco.
 I shall continue my quest to seek out alpacas in every corner of the world, however — starting with my own state of Massachusetts!

 Here, now, are some tips, should you plan to stop by Sweet Brook Farm.
 Parking is free, and the hours are 10am to 5pm, year round.
-Their Facebook page and TripAdvisor page have some useful details, as well as the address and contact options.
+Their website and TripAdvisor page have some useful details, as well as the address and contact options.

 Meanwhile, if you’re looking for a wedding venue, Sweet Brook Farm offers its rolling hills for a picturesque option.
 As much as I loved our reality TV wedding in Boston, I have a slight pang of regret that I did not ride into matrimony on the back of an alpaca.